jupyterlite/jupyterlab-webrtc-docprovider/README.md

 > Some research would be required to find an appropriate server for your specific
 > deployment.

+#### `username`

+The name displayed to others next to your cursor in shared editing sessions.

+#### `usercolor`

+A suggested color for the cursor displayed to others next to your cursor in shared editing sessions.

 ## Uninstall

 To remove the extension, run: